Everybody's still obsessed with the motive of the co-pilot on that German Wings plane crash.

 You left out Epstein.

-You left out pedophile.
+You left out Pedophile.

 You left out Jeffrey Epstein, by the way.

-Well, I'll tell you, we are in trouble if we allow this slob, this Clinton, this obscenity to become a potential president of the United States.
+Yeah, well, I tell you, we are in trouble if we allow this slob, this Clinton, this obscenity to become a potential president of the United States.

 We cannot have another Bush.

-We cannot have another Quentin.
+We cannot have another Quinton.

 We must have a conservative.